Who can pactice Yoga?

 Before the practice of the asanas (Yoga postures), a warm bath is very favorable because it helps to activate the circulation and to warm the body.
 This is especially true when it is practiced in the early morning or when it is very cold.
 In addition, a bath before the practice also has the external body cleansing function, which is important.
 The practice of Yoga will then make the inner cleansing.

 The bath should not be taken immediately after practice, but only 30 minutes later, in order to allow the prana (vital energy) diffused with the practice of Yoga to be stored.
 For thus the body-mind system can assimilate the beneficial effects of practice.
+In addition to this, with sweat some important mineral salts can also be released, so the body must have time to re-absorb them again before taking a bath.

 I’m pregnant, is there any contraindication in practicing Yoga?